 Choosing the right type of plant stand depends on how many plants you have and where you want to place them.

 Plant stands can be placed in many areas of a home including living rooms, bedrooms, offices, entryways, and near windows.
-Some of the most common places for plant stands are beside sofas, next to chairs, in corners, near windows, and beside TV stands or shelves.
+Some of the most common places for raised planters are beside sofas, next to chairs, in corners, near windows, and beside TV stands or shelves.

 Placing a plant stand next to furniture helps fill empty space and makes the room feel more balanced.
-Plant stands near windows are also very common because plants get more light in those areas.
+Stands near windows are also very common because plants get more light in those areas.

 Plant stands are often used to fill empty corners that would otherwise not have any decoration.

-Ceramic planters, white planters, black planters, and woven basket planters all work well with plant stands depending on the room style.
+Ceramic planters, white planters, black planters, and woven basket planters all work well with raised planters, depending on the room style.
 Matching planter styles with the plant stand style usually looks best.

 Using similar planter colors throughout a room can help everything look more coordinated and more designed.

-🛋️ Decorating With Plant Stands in Living Rooms
+🛋️ Decorating With Raised Planters in Living Rooms

 Plant stands are very popular in living rooms because they help spread plants around the room and add height variation.
 Instead of placing all plants on the floor, a plant stand can lift a plant up so it is closer to eye level and more visible.